fishes text index | photo index

 Family Hemiramphidae

 Where seen?
-This small stick-like fish with a flattened lower jaw is commonly seen on many of our shores.
+This small stick-like fish with a wide flattened lower jaw is commonly seen on many of our shores.
 Among seagrass areas, coral rubble and reefs.
 It is more active at night.

 Features: